jaswingumpella/codevision/README.md

 # CodeVision

 CodeVision ingests a Git repository, extracts structural metadata, and surfaces a project overview through a local Spring Boot + React stack.
+It supports single-module and multi-module Maven repos (even when the root is only an aggregator) and persistently snapshots the analysis for later viewing.

 ## Backend (Spring Boot)